GargSidhartha/Optimal-Paper-Allocation/README.md

 - To calculate time with diagonal movement, modify the for loop in the BFS function by replacing `4` with `8`.
 This ensures the updated time is calculated using all eight directions.

-## INT MAIN 📊

-This section implements the BFS function for critical points in the six blocks, representing specific starting positions for each block.